Warhorst/error_gen/README.md

 }
 ```

 The problem: If we want a fully qualified error, every of our errors should implement the std::error::Error trait, which in turn requires std::fmt::Debug and std::fmt::Display.
-'Debug' can be derived, but 'Error' and Display must be implemented manually.
+'Debug' can be derived, but 'Error' and 'Display' must be implemented manually.
 Also, to use the question mark operator like above, we need three extra std::convert::From implementations for 'ComplexError'.

 In total, 11 additional impl-blocks (4 Error, 4 Display, 3 From) are required to model this (still quite simple) example.
 There are solutions to this problem, like the 'quick_error' crate, but I wanted a more elegant way to generate this boilerplate code.
 Being used to codegen-libraries like lombok for Java, I wanted to create something similar, resulting in the 'error' attribute.